 Susan Blacker (13:50)

-Terry, you've planted so many seeds and so many things we could pick up and.
+Terry, you've planted so many seeds and so many things we could pick up and

-Susan Blacker (13:55)

 But maybe just even to clarify about the summits, we were lucky, we were able to do two.
 And the first one was a group of both leaders who had been advancing their work through the Social Work Leadership Development Award, but bringing individuals who had leadership responsibilities of organizations and that one was ⁓ held at Duke University.
 We were so ⁓ lucky to have been supported to have a beautiful conference space there that allowed us to conduct our work.
 And the second one was in DC. that was, I really have to acknowledge the incredible role that Betsy Clark played as executive director of NASW at the time and such an important friend and supporter of the work that we did.